theishiopian/PushMePullYou/README.txt

-This mod is about adding variants of the piston, and other additions/changes to the piston mechanics.
+This mod was an experiment in changing piston behaviours in minecraft.